Technology Tales

 10th July 2009

-Whether this is intended or not, you can put a pre-existing article to the top of your website’s Atom or RSS feed by saving it as draft while it is being modified before restoring its status to live again.
-This is handy when you have got permanent articles that you are enhancing over the course of time and you want to give your visitors a reason to return and maybe even prompt search engines too.
-New articles will achieve this always but it’s nice to see that older articles don’t get lost in space either.
-This may be a hack but I am using Textpattern for permanent postings rather than blogging and am very happy to see the availability of the feature.
+Whether this is intended or not, you can put a pre-existing article to the top of your website's Atom or RSS feed by saving it as draft while it is being modified before restoring its status to live again.
+This is handy when you have got permanent articles that you are enhancing over the course of time, and you want to give your visitors a reason to return and maybe even prompt search engines too.
+Though new articles will achieve this always, it's nice to see that older articles don't get lost in space either.
+While this may be a hack, I am using Textpattern for permanent postings, rather than blogging, so I remain well pleased to see the availability of the feature.

 Take a great leap forward, then consolidate...